wp-plugins/avchat-3/readme.txt

 7. PRO vs Standard

 == Changelog ==

+= 1.4 = (10.05.2013)
+* Updated plugin description in WP Plugins backend area
+* Added FP 11.1 requirement to match the FP requirement in the recent 2330 AVChat 3 build: http://avchathq.com/blog/avchat-build-2330-introduces-h-264-support/
+* Better detection for missing JavaScript and Flash Player version
+* Better AVChat 3 files detection
+* Better mobile device detection
+* FB application ID is now sent to AVChat 3 even when the plugin is configured to open AVChat 3 in a pop-up
+* Removed default FB app id
+* Better JS code for opening up AVChat 3 in an pop-up window
+* WP Administrators are now granted access by default, through a pre-checked permission, to the admin area of AVChat 3 (admin.swf)
+* Fixed issue that made it impossible to deny WP Administrators access to the admin area of AVChat 3 (admin.swf)
+* Fixed issue that prevented the permissions from being applied to WP Administrators
+* Default visitors usernames will now have the "visitor_" prefix instead of the "user_" prefix
+* The admin column was not present in the AVChat 3 Settings & Permissions page
+* Better explanation of AVChat 3 permissions and options in the AVChat 3 Settings & Permissions page

 = 1.3.3 (11.04.2013) =
 * fixed some minor typos including removing the "PRO" from the plugin name as it shows up in the WP backend